 All Juiced e-bikes arrive set to Class 2 however the user can manually conﬁgure other assist settings to increase the speed of the e-bike.

 Class 3: Pedal Assist top speed 28 mph

-Class 3 e-bikes allow the bike to assist riders up to 28 mph when the rider is turning the pedals.
+Class 3 e-bikes allow the bike to assist riders up to a speed of 28 mph when the rider is turning the pedals.
 When the e-bike reaches 28 mph, the motor assistance will be reduced until a speed of 28 mph or lower is maintained.
 Class 3 is a much more enjoyable way to experience the e-bike as it is closer to the speed a ﬁt cyclist can achieve without motor assistance.

 Note: When throttle is used and the rider stops pedaling, the speed of the e-bike will gradually be reduced to the throttle only speed of 20 mph.
 If pedaling is resumed, the e-bike will again accelerate until 28 mph is reached.